-- (a) Review with management the Company's major financial risk exposure and the adequacy and effectiveness of the Company's associated internal controls. - (b) Review the Company's procedures with respect to appropriateness of significant accounting policies and adequacy of financial controls. - (c) Discuss with management policies with respect to risk assessment and risk management, including the process by which the company undertakes risk assessment and management. - (d) Discuss generally with management earnings releases, as well as financial information and earnings guidance provided to analysts and rating agencies.
-The Audit Committee need not discuss in advance each earnings release or each instance in which the Company may provide earnings guidance. - (e) Develop, monitor and reassess from time to time a Corporate Compliance Program, including a Code of Conduct and Ethics for officers, employees and directors, and make decisions with respect to any requested changes to or waivers of such program and codes for directors or officers. - (1) In connection with such Corporate Compliance Program, establish procedures for the receipt, retention and treatment of complaints received by the Company regarding accounting, internal accounting controls, or auditing matters, and the confidential, anonymous submission by employees of concerns regarding accounting or auditing matters.
+(a) Review with management the Company's major financial risk exposures and the

-- (2) Review and approve any changes to the Corporate Compliance Program charter. - (f) Obtain and review from the Company's Chief Executive Officer, Chief Financial Officer and members of its Disclosure Committee at least quarterly a formal written statement disclosing. - (1) all significant deficiencies in the design or operation of internal controls which could adversely affect the Company's ability to record, process, summarize and report financial data and have identified for the Company's auditors any material weakness in internal controls; and - (2) any fraud, whether or not material, that involves management or other employees who have a significant role in the Company's internal controls.
+- adequacy and effectiveness of the Company's associated internal controls. - (b) Review the Company's procedures with respect to appropriateness of significant accounting policies and adequacy of financial controls. - (c) Discuss with management policies with respect to risk assessment and risk management, including the process by which the Company undertakes risk assessment and management. - (d) Review and discuss the Company's technology, information security (cybersecurity), data privacy and artificial intelligence risks and effectiveness of related security controls.
+The Audit Committee also ensures management has protocol in place to respond to material cybersecurity incidents. - (e) Discuss generally with management earnings releases, as well as financial information and earnings guidance provided to analysts and rating agencies.
+The Audit Committee need not discuss in advance each earnings release or each instance in which the Company may provide earnings guidance. - (f) Develop, monitor and reassess from time to time a Corporate Compliance Program, including a Code of Conduct and Ethics for officers, employees and directors, and make decisions with respect to any requested changes to or waivers of such program and codes for directors or officers. - (1) In connection with such Corporate Compliance Program, establish procedures for the receipt, retention and treatment of complaints received by the Company regarding accounting, internal accounting controls, or auditing matters, and the confidential, anonymous submission by employees of concerns regarding accounting or auditing matters. - (2) Review and approve any changes to the Corporate Compliance Program charter. - (g) Obtain and review from the Company's Chief Executive Officer, Chief Financial Officer, principal accounting officer and chair of its Disclosure Committee at least quarterly a formal written statement disclosing: - (1) all significant deficiencies in the design or operation of internal controls which could adversely affect the Company's ability to record, process, summarize and report financial data and have identified for the Company's auditors any material weakness in internal controls; and - (2) any fraud, whether or not material, that involves management or other employees who have a significant role in the Company's internal controls.